 - By October you should have big, green Luffas.
 Pick your Luffa sponges BEFORE they’re hit by frost even if they’re still green.
 Technically you aren’t supposed to pick them until they’re dried out and brown, but in Zone 6 it’s rare for them to get to that stage.
 You can still pick them when they’re green and get perfectly acceptable Luffas.
 They’re just a bit harder to peel.

-I’ve grown Luffas before but this year was the first year I got truly, large, useable, perfect fibres inside my Luffas.
-So if you read any other article on Luffa sponges that tells you you’ll only get a useable sponge from a Luffa that’s dried to a dark brown on the vine don’t believe it.
+I’ve been getting full sized luffas from my zone 6b garden for years now, always picking them in October when they’re still green.
+If you read any other article on Luffa sponges that tells you you’ll only get a useable sponge from a Luffa that’s dried to a dark brown on the vine don’t believe it.
 It ain’t true.

 There’s a bit of a funny story behind picking my Luffa sponges this year actually.